 Go on a Sugar Strike

-Even if you are already mindful of keeping obvious culprits like ice cream and candy at bay, some foods that might seem healthy are some of the biggest contributors of sugar overload.
+Even if you are mindful of keeping obvious culprits like ice cream and candy at bay, be wary of foods that may seem healthy.
 Flavored yogurt for instance, can pack as much as four extra teaspoons of sugar for each serving.
-25 grams, or about six teaspoons, is the recommended daily amount, so eating just one cup for breakfast could easily catapult you over the limit for the day.
-Try mixing plain or Greek low-fat yogurt with a teaspoon of honey and fruit for a satisfying protein packed snack.
+Twenty-five grams, or about six teaspoons, is the recommended daily amount, so eating just one cup for breakfast could easily catapult you over the limit for the day.
+Try mixing plain or Greek low-fat yogurt with a teaspoon of honey and fruit for a satisfying, protein-packed alternative.

 Become a Part-Time Vegetarian

-A widely publicized recent study has linked processed and red meats such as bacon, sausages, hot dogs, veal and beef to increased risk of certain types of cancer and heart disease.
-This doesn’t mean you have to entirely give up that heavenly bacon at your weekly brunch, but try to limit the amount of red or processed meat you eat at every meal.
+A widely-publicized recent study has linked processed and red meats such as bacon, sausages, hot dogs, veal and beef to increased risk of certain types of cancer and heart disease.
+This doesn’t mean you have to entirely give up that heavenly bacon at your weekly brunch, but do try to limit the amount of red or processed meat you eat at every meal.

-Curb Your Screen time
+Curb Your Screen Time

 Makeover Your Workout

-If holiday weight gain has left you feeling a little blue and the cost of a fancy gym membership seems out of grasp, here’s good news.
-There’s no need for a costly gym to jumpstart your fitness regimen.
+If holiday weight gain has left you feeling a little blue and the cost of a fancy gym membership seems out of grasp, here’s good news: there’s no need for a costly gym to jump-start your fitness regimen.
 With a little creativity, daily activities and free online resources could become great catalysts for burning extra calories.
-Use these tips to make the most of a budget savvy workout.
+Use these tips to make the most of a budget savvy workout: